Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation: Abstract

 \section{Abstract}

-We report the numerical observation of a time crystal in a quantum black-hole laser (BHL), where the genuine spontaneous character of the symmetry breaking stems from the self-amplification of spontaneous Hawking radiation.
-The resulting Hawking time crystal (HTC) is characterized by the periodic dependence of the out-of-time density-density correlation function, while equal-time correlations are time-independent because they embody averages over different realizations with a random oscillation phase.
-The HTC can be regarded as a nonlinear periodic version of the Andreev-Hawking effect, signaled by anticorrelation bands resulting from the spontaneous, quantum emission of pairs of dispersive waves and solitons into the upstream and downstream regions.
+We propose a time crystal based on a quantum black-hole laser, where the genuinely spontaneous character of the symmetry breaking stems from the self-amplification of spontaneous Hawking radiation.
+The resulting Hawking time crystal (HTC) is characterized by the periodic dependence of the out-of-time density-density correlation function, while equal-time observables are time independent because they embody averages over different realizations with a random oscillation phase.
+The HTC provides a nonlinear periodic analog of the Andreev-Hawking effect, exhibiting anticorrelation bands resulting from the spontaneous, quantum emission of pairs of dispersive waves and solitons into the upstream and downstream regions.
+Remarkably, we prove that any parametric amplifier has associated a time operator, which leads to a unique characterization of the time-crystal formation in terms of two time operators: one associated with the initial black-hole laser and another associated with the final spontaneous Floquet state.